-As your employer-or-record/entity in the Netherlands, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record/entity in the Netherlands, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors in the Netherlands with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.

 Setting up a Netherlands subsidiary requires numerous steps, including registering with the Dutch Chamber of Commerce, engaging the services of a notary, and determining if the subsidiary will be a private or public limited liability company.